Skip to Content

 manusapon kasosod//Getty Images

-If you’ve ever felt nauseous after a particularly hard session, ginger is a life saver; but while the rhizome’s stomach-settling abilities are well known, its other benefits, like reducing inflammation, A Part of Hearst Digital Media.
+If you’ve ever felt nauseous after a particularly hard session, ginger is a life saver; but while the rhizome’s stomach-settling abilities are well known, its other benefits, like reducing inflammation, may be less so.
+Brew a pot of ginger tea for a warming recovery drink.

 14